The Chief stands up at the head of the table

 The words sunk in the dew, they hung in the trees,

-in the haze and the rain, in the wind and the waves.
+in the haze and the rain, in the wind and the waves.”

-A hush falls over the Potlatch hut
+A hush brushes over the Potlatch hut

-the canoes in the bay stop rocking
+the canoes lined up in the bay have stopped rocking

-for the door has opened, all heads turn
+and the door opens, all heads turn

 at the usual intruder, the government agent